BootcampersCollective/MEAN-Stack-Tutorial/week2/deeper-into-functions/notes.md

 Callbacks are functions that are passed to another function and invoked by that function when it is invoked.

-Callbacks are sometimes called a 'higher order function' (a function reference that is passed to another function)
+Functions that use callbacks are sometimes called a 'higher order function' (a function that takes a function reference as an argument)

 ```javascript
 var delayInMilliseconds = 3000; // javascript date/time is always stored in milliseconds